"

 Wāw

 The letter wāw is a nonconnector that plays a variety of roles in the Urdu script.
-Depending on context, it can be read as the consonant v / w and the vowels o, ū, and au; or, in Hindi, व, ओ, ऊ, and औ.
-You must determine which of these sounds to use when reading a wāw based on its context.
-Before we unpack all these different options, let’s examine how to write wāw first:
+Depending on context, it can be read as the consonant v / w and the vowels o, au, and ū; or, in Hindi, व, ओ, औ, and ऊ.
+You must determine which of these sounds to use based on the context where you encounter a wāw.
+Before we unpack all these different options, let’s examine how to write wāw:

 In handwriting, the head of the wāw is a loop.
-When calligraphed or printed, it is solid, and can be distinguished from dāl by its thicker and rounder head.
+When calligraphed or printed, it is often solid, and can be distinguished from dāl by its thicker and rounder head.

 وہ